modelica/ModelicaSpecification/Tutorial.md

 end Bar;
 ```
 Vector and matrix expressions are formed in a similar way as in Mathematica and Matlab.
 The
-operators +, -, * and / can operate on either scalars, vectors or two-dimensional matrices of type
+operators `+`, `-`, `*` and `/` can operate on either scalars, vectors or two-dimensional matrices of type
 Real and Integer.
 Division is only possible with a scalar.
+Note that there is also element-wise operations, in particular `.*` and `./` that can operator on two scalars, vectors or two-dimensional matrices of the same size.

 An array expression is constructed as
-{expr1, expr2, ... exprn}.
+`{expr1, expr2, ... exprn}`.
 A matrix (two dimensional array) can be formed as
 ```Modelica
 [expr11, expr12, ... expr1n;
  expr21, expr22, ... expr2n;